Grading System Procedure - 10.13.01

 Never Attended.
 This grade is assigned to students who register for a course and do not report or participate within the first 20 percent of scheduled class sessions.

-The total semester hours earned by a student are equivalent to the total of the credit hours for which a grade of A, B, C, D or F was recorded.
+The total credit hours earned by a student are equivalent to the total of the college-level credits for which a grade of A, B, C, D, or F was recorded.
 A student’s grade point average (GPA) is recorded on the student’s official transcript.
 The GPA is calculated as follows:

-Total Quality Points Earned = Grade Point Average
+Total Quality Points Earned divided by Total Credit Hours Attempted = Grade Point Average

 Grades with the indication of “None” under quality points per credit hour in the grade schedule are not used in computing the GPA.
 Grade records are maintained in the office of records, registration, and veterans affairs (RRVA).
 An official transcript may be obtained from RRVA.
 Students who have not met all of their financial obligations will have transcripts withheld until such obligations are satisfied.

-If a student repeats a course, the highest grade earned in the course will count toward the grade point average (GPA); however, all attempts and the resulting grades will appear on the transcript.
+If a student repeats a course, the highest grade earned in the course will count toward the GPA; however, all attempts and the resulting grades will appear on the transcript.